sutormin94/Gyrase_Topo-Seq/README.md

 AO - all operons, OLE - operons characterized by low level of transcription, OHE - operons with high transcription level.
 Simultaneously the script is revealing association of GCSs with a range of TUs regions:
 Upstream, TU start, TU end, Downstream that are correspond to USUS, USGB, GBDS, DSDS.
 The same analysis is performing with score of GCSs and average score of regions working with.
+Additionally GCSs association with rRNA operons is visualizing.

 **Requirements:** R (tested on 3.4.3 "Kite-Eating Tree")

 **Input:** Excel file with GCSs data and score data

 **Output:** Plots represent GCSs association data and score data